-There’s no doubt that going for a hike is great for your health, wellbeing and general fitness.
-But it can be less so if you use it as an excuse to eat bad foods.
-By bad foods I mean processed, packaged, high-fat or high-sugar treats full of nasty additives.
+There’s no doubt hiking is great for your health, wellbeing and general fitness but it can be less so if you use it as an excuse to eat bad foods.
+By bad foods I mean processed, packaged or high-sugar treats full of nasty additives.

-When I did lots of hiking a few years ago, I lost weight fast and often felt tired.
-I told myself that I was just a hiker (not an athlete) so I didn’t need to worry about a nutrition strategy.
-Instead, I indulged in jelly babies, chocolate and high fat muesli bars.
+When I did a lot of hiking a few years ago, I lost weight fast and often felt tired.
+I told myself that I was just a hiker (not an athlete) so I didn’t need to worry about nutrition.
+Instead, I indulged in jelly babies, chocolate and store-bought muesli bars.
 Two things happened.
 Firstly, when my months of training ended, I found it hard to give up those sugary treats and quickly got fat.
-Secondly, I was diagnosed as hypo-thyroid, a complex condition I won’t blame entirely on my binges but they sure didn’t help…
+Secondly, I was diagnosed with hypothyroidism, a complex condition I won’t blame entirely on my binges but they sure didn’t help.

-I’ve learnt a lot about exercise nutrition since then.
-One of the basic lessons being, when you go for a long or challenging hike you will need some energy but you’ll do better to make it good, natural energy and of course, don’t over indulge.
+I’ve learnt a bit about exercise nutrition since then.
+One of the basic lessons being, when you go for a long or challenging hike you will need some energy but you’ll do better to make it good, natural energy.

-For something a bit more decadent try this excellent, adaptable recipe called the Ultimate Energy Bar Formula, I recently found on a great website my husband is hooked on, No Meat Athlete.
+For something a bit more decadent though, try this excellent, adaptable recipe called the Ultimate Energy Bar Formula I recently found on a website my husband is hooked on, No Meat Athlete.
 If you have allergies or are eliminating particular foods, you can easily adapt the formula to suit your needs.

 We made a batch on the weekend and our version came out well.
-After a trail run and surf Shane happily reported that he was still ‘full of beans’ (in a good way)!
+After a trail run and surf, Shane happily reported that he was still ‘full of beans’ (in a good way).
 Be wary though – while natural and preservative free, these bars are a high-energy treat.
-So be aware of the nutritional value of the ingredients you use and go easy eating them when you hike.
+So be aware of the nutritional value of the ingredients you put in them and go easy eating them when you hike.
 Like your legs on the day, these bars will go a long way!

 1 can of black beans/frijoles